chetancsk3000/anomaly-detection/README.md

 Length: Length of Instance
 Info: Information of Traffic Instance

-## Acknowledgements :

-I would like thank University of Cincinnati for giving the infrastructure for generation of network traffic data set.

-Ravikumar Gattu , Susmitha Choppadandi

-Inspiration : This dataset goes beyond the majority of network traffic classification datasets, which only identify the type of application (WWW, DNS, ICMP,ARP,RARP) that an IP flow contains.
-Instead, it generates machine learning models that can identify specific applications (like Tiktok,Wikipedia,Instagram,Youtube,Websites,Blogs etc.) from IP flow statistics (there are currently 25 applications in total).

-**Dataset License: ** CC0: Public Domain

 Dataset Usages : This dataset can be used for different machine learning applications in the field of cybersecurity such as classification of Network traffic,Network performance monitoring,Network Security Management , Network Traffic Management ,network intrusion detection and anomaly detection.